niklaushirt/ibm-aiops-deployer/README.md

 * ELK is not needed as I am using pre-canned logs for training and for the anomaly detection (inception)
 * Same goes for Metrics, I am using pre-canned metric data for training and for the anomaly detection (inception)
-* The Events are also created from pre-canned content that is injected into IBMAIOps
+* The Events are also created from pre-canned content that is injected into IBM AIOps
 * There are also pre-canned ServiceNow Incidents if you don’t want to do the live integration with SNOW
 * The Webpages that are reachable from the Events are static and hosted on my GitHub
 * The same goes for ServiceNow Incident pages if you don’t integrate with live SNOW